-Tier 3 Infraction Behaviors Include (but are not limited to): Tier 3 Infraction Disciplinary Responses: Repeated Tier 2 infractions Throwing objects that have the potential to (or) cause serious injury and/or harm Bullying or harassment (physical, verbal, or electronic) Severe, persistent, or pervasive bullying, verbal, written, or electronic, or other physical behavior that results in another student's physical or emotional distress Sexual harassment Threatening behavior (verbal or non-verbal) Extortion Possession of sexually explicit material Engaging in sexual acts on school premises or school related functions Possession of incendiary devices Violation of a fellow student's privacy rights (i.e. unauthorized viewing of another student's records, files, or report card) Damage to property or willful destruction of property Gambling Theft Trespassing Fighting or other violent behavior Any behavior inciting or causing injury Gang/crew affiliation/ recruitment, Participation in activities or association with groups that threaten the safety of students or staff (gang affiliation or conduct in neighborhood "crews" or other similar groups) Activating a false alarm Use, possession, or distribution of cigarettes, e-cigarettes, or any other tobacco product Unauthorized possession, use, selling or distribution of over the counter or prescription medication or illegal drugs Possession of a weapon Possession of a knife, including switch blade Possession of an knife, including switch blade Possession of mace or pepper spray Possession of a knife, including derogatory sexual language.
-Any behavior or other con Written discipline referral Detention with administrator Reflection assignment with administrator Reset Parent/guardian meeting with school leaders to discuss corrective action
+Tier 3 Infraction Behaviors Include (but are not limited to): Tier 3 Infraction Disciplinary Responses:

+- Repeated Tier 2 infractions - Throwing objects that have the potential to (or) cause serious injury and/or harm - Bullying or harassment (physical, verbal, or electronic) - Severe, persistent, or pervasive bullying, verbal, written, or electronic, or other physical behavior that results in another student's physical or emotional distress - Sexual harassment - Threatening behavior (verbal or non-verbal) - Extortion - Possession of sexually explicit material - Engaging in sexual acts on school premises or school related functions - Possession of incendiary devices - Violation of a fellow student's privacy rights (i.e. unauthorized viewing of another student's records, files, or report card) - Damage to property or willful destruction of property - Gambling - Theft - Trespassing - Fighting or other violent behavior - Any behavior inciting or causing injury - Gang/crew affiliation/ recruitment, Participation in activities or association with groups that threaten the safety of students or staff (gang affiliation or conduct in neighborhood "crews" or other similar groups) - Activating a false alarm - Use, possession, or distribution of cigarettes, e-cigarettes, or any other tobacco product - Unauthorized possession, use, selling or distribution of over the counter or prescription medication or illegal drugs - Possession of a weapon - Possession of a knife, including switch blade - Possession of mace or pepper spray - Possession of any illegal item - Any criminal act - Communicating slurs based on actual or perceived race, color, religion, national origin, sex, sexual orientation, age marital status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, status as a victim of an inter-family offense, or place of residence or business, including derogatory sexual language. - Any behavior or other conduct not specifically enumerated in any other Tier in this section that causes disruption to the academic environment, disruption to the school operation, destroys school property, or causes significant harm to self or others

+- Written discipline referral

+- Detention with administrator

+- Reflection assignment with administrator

+- Reset

+- Parent/guardian meeting with school leaders to discuss corrective action

+- Other responses dictated by the needs of the student